wolfej17/Binaural-Panner-VST3/README.md

 # Binaural MDAP Panner VST3
-Stereo-stereo binaural simulation of a tetrahedral loudspeaker layout using an implementation of V. Pullki's Multiple Direction Amplitude Panning (MDAP).
+Stereo-stereo binaural simulation of a tetrahedral loudspeaker layout using a variant based originally on V. Pullki's Multiple Direction Amplitude Panning (MDAP).
 Can be extended with a bit of setup to simulate any custom loudspeaker layout.
 Created with the [JUCE](https://juce.com/) framework.
 # Intall: